awesome-p2p/masala/README.md

 The communication between nodes is realized by using bencode encoded messages on top of UDP.
 There are 4 message types: PING, FIND, LOOKUP and ANNOUNCE.
 By default, masala sends the first packet to a multicast address.
-So there is no configuration necessary within your broadcast domain (LAN).
+So there is no configuration necessary within your broadcast domain (LAN) and will continue to do so in intervals until another node is found.
 With a bootstrap server, it is also possible to connect nodes around the globe.
-A DNS server can be used as a local upstream DNS server and tries to resolve any hostname with *.p2p* at the end.
+Masala also includes a very simple DNS server so it can be used as a local upstream DNS server.

 ## OPTIONS